muratk3n/thirdwave/en/README.md

 Chris Hedges: "The Democrats and their liberal apologists adopt tolerant positions on issues regarding race religion immigration women's rights and sexual identity and pretend this is politics.
-But these issues are societal or ethical issues.
-They are important but they are not social or political issues.
+But these issues are societal or ethical issues; they are important, but they are not social or political issues.
 The seizure of control of the economy by a class of global speculators and corporations has ruined the lives of the very groups the democrats pretend to lift up.
 When